Randy Schoenwetter: Arrest and trial

 Officers followed a trail of blood from the crime scene to the Schoenwetter residence.
 While detectives were talking to Schoenwetter's mother, who was outside the apartment, Randy walked by.
 Detectives noticed that he had injuries consistent with having been in a fight.
 Randy Schoenwetter was taken to the police station for an interview, where he confessed.
 DNA evidence extracted from blood found at the crime scene and on Schoenwetter's clothing confirmed his confession.
 He was held at Brevard County Jail and denied bail.

 Randy Schoenwetter was indicted on August 29, 2000, and charged with two counts of first-degree murder in the deaths of Ronald and Virginia Friskey, the attempted first-degree murder of Haesun Friskey, and armed burglary.
 Schoenwetter wrote a letter to the judge confessing his guilt and changing his plea to guilty.

 Schoenwetter's attorneys argued that he should be spared the death penalty due to mitigating factors.
 Schoenwetter was diagnosed with Asperger syndrome by two mental health experts.
 The diagnosis was confirmed by a PET scan, which showed abnormalities in his brain associated with the disorder, but this defense was rejected on the grounds that the diagnosis failed to explain Schoenwetter's actions.
 He was sentenced to death for each of the murders, and life in prison for the attempted murder and burglary charges.

 Appeals

 Schoenwetter filed an appeal claiming that his confession should have been suppressed because it was obtained illegally, and that the evidence obtained from his clothing should have been suppressed because it was found as a result of an unlawful interrogation.
 However, this appeal was denied because Schoenwetter voluntarily accompanied detectives to the police station and consented to provide a DNA sample.
-He also claimed that his attorneys were incompetent because they failed to prove that his mental disability was a mitigating factor and that his death sentence was unconstitutional because of his diagnosis.
+He also claimed that his attorneys were incompetent because they failed to prove that his mental disability was a mitigating factor, and that his death sentence was unconstitutional because of that disability.
 This appeal was rejected on the grounds that a mental illness does not make one ineligible for the death penalty.

 Schoenwetter remained on death row until 2021, when he was resentenced to life following Hurst v.
 Florida.